 These studies have found that LGBTQ+ people are twice as likely as non-LGBTQ+ people to have a mental health condition and continue to show disparities in mental health, even though they are more likely to use mental health services.

-Additionally, LGBTQ+ youth are at least 2 times more likely to use substances than youth who identify as heterosexual.
+Additionally, LGBTQ+ youth are at least two times more likely to use substances than youth who identify as heterosexual.

 Furthermore, sexual minority youth are also at increased risk of using multiple substances – known as “polysubstance use” or, more commonly, “poly use”), which can seriously exacerbate the harms of drug use, e.g., the risk of an overdose, either fatal or non-fatal.